Information on the profession of landscape architect

-Landscape architects are in high demand on the job market.
-Graduates have many career paths open to them.
+Landscape architects are in great demand on the job market.
+Many career paths are open to graduates.

 Employed in planning office